45 West Gude Drive Suite 4000 Rockville, MD 20850

 DEPARTMENT OF FACILITIES MANAGEMENT → DFM Staff and COVID-19

-Staff from the Division of Maintenance and Operations is currently in the process of upgrading the air filters in the mechanical systems of all MCPS schools.
+Staff from the Division of Maintenance and Operations is continuing the process of upgrading the air filters in the mechanical systems of all MCPS schools.
 This ongoing project also includes installing air cleaners in the facilities that have HVAC systems that require supplemental measures for air ventilation.

 The summary below is updated in real-time as work is performed in the field and recorded by office personnel.
 The REOPENING column indicates the date that in-school learning programs are anticipated to resume.
 Our facilities represent four primary scenarios with regard to our HVAC systems, and schools have been categorized (HVAC SCENARIO) as follows: